 Spirit Airlines has been charging for carryons larger than a purse or briefcase for quite some time.
-Fees range from $35-$50, depending on when you pay for the item.
+Fees are variable, depending on when you pay for the item and where you are flying.
 Check Spirit’s website for precise baggage rates and dimension rules.

 Another low cost-carrier, Allegiant, also charges for a carry-on bag of up to 25 pounds (one personal item of smaller dimensions is still free).
-Fees for a carry-on are up to $30 (depending on trip length) if booked in advance, and $35 if booked at the airport.
+Fees for a carry-on are $18-$50, depending on trip length and whether they are booked in advance or at the airport.